-As we ended this past breast cancer awareness month (October), we celebrated the knowledge that we have gained about this alarming disease and how people have come together to create a unified effort in battling it.
+As we celebrate this October the breast cancer awareness month, we honor the knowledge we have gained about this alarming disease and how people have come together to create a unified effort in battling it.

 Breast Cancer in Women

-In a recently published article, more than 3 million women have been diagnosed with breast cancer.
+In a recently published article, more than 3.8 million women have been diagnosed with breast cancer.
 Following lung cancer, in the United States, breast cancer is the second most common cause of cancer deaths for women.
-Fortunately, due to early detection, continued research and continued improvements in treatment options and strategy, the death rates (mortality) caused by this condition have steadily decreased since 1989.
+Fortunately, due to early detection, continued research, and continued improvements in treatment options and strategy, the death rates (mortality) caused by this condition have steadily decreased since 1989.

 However, with increased survival from the disease comes questions, as they relate to quality of life for those who are survivors.
 For those women who have been diagnosed during their reproductive years, the whirlwind of emotions related to their diagnosis, and survival following treatment, include questions about their future fertility and childbearing.